Joint PhD seminars on environmental challenges

 About the joint PhD seminar series

-The seminar series is conducted by and for PhD students at Lund University, primarily directed towards PhD students from the organizing partners.
+The seminar series is conducted by and for PhD students.
 It is a joint initiative by ClimBEco, CEC, LUCSUS, IIIEE and the Agenda 2030 graduate school.

 PhD candidates from other institutions, faculties and departments, as well as advanced master-level student, are welcome to attend as space allows.